Docs

 • Enter to expand a priority

-What Briefs Remember
+What Specs Remember

-After a few ships, briefs show what Circuit remembers: previous ships, corrections and related context.
-If the team has shipped something similar before, the brief surfaces it.
+After a few ships, specs show what Circuit remembers: previous ships, corrections and related context.
+If the team has shipped something similar before, the spec surfaces it.
 This helps avoid duplicate work and build on past decisions.
+See the Memory article for how this works.

 What Happens When You Ship

-When you click "Mark as Shipped", the Share Back dialog opens.
+When you click Mark as Shipped, the Share Back dialog opens.

 1. Choose your channels